Dynatrace/dynatrace-otel-collector/deploy/bindplane-poc/README.md

 - gomod: github.com/open-telemetry/opentelemetry-collector-contrib/extension/bearertokenauthextension v0.149.0
 ```

-The Dynatrace exporter destination in BindPlane uses `bearertokenauthextension` to attach
-API tokens to outgoing requests.
-Without it, adding a Dynatrace destination will fail with
-an "Unavailable Components" error.

 ### Required by BindPlane-generated configurations

 BindPlane automatically injects these components into every config it generates.